Saatchi Art Review: What It Is And How It Works For Artists

 I wouldn’t call it a problem, but there is something you shouldn’t consider before starting to sell artwork on Saatchi:

-As you already know, Saatchi will create prints of your original work you can sell online.
+As you already know, Saatchi will create prints of your original work that you can sell online.
 The platform takes care of printing, packaging, and shipping these prints to the clients.

 However, many artists complain that the way Saatchi showcases their art prints makes it easy for thieves to steal them.